 Anthropometry

+Body mass (kg) was measured on a calibrated physician scale (Seca 786 Culta, Milan, Italy).
+Standing and sitting height (cm) were recorded on a measurement platform (Seca 274, Milan, Italy).
+Seated height was measured with subjects sat on a box and their back against an upright stadiometer.
+The height of the box was then subtracted to provide the recorded value.
 Using anthropometric measures (age, body mass, standing height and sitting height, biological maturation was measured utilising the regression equation of Mirwald et al. (32).
 The equation has previously been validated for boys with a standard error of estimate of 0.57 years (Mirwald et al., 32).

 Drop Vertical Jump (DVJ)